sjstretton/screwed/02-ProgressAndProblems.md

 # Tax in Practice: Avoiding Tax Avoidance and Evading Tax Evasion (Chapter 6)

 One further challenge is taxation in the context of international flows of income and money.
+Taxation theory aims to identify a base of taxation that is unresponsive to the tax.
 It would be nice to tax unearned wealth accumulation.
 But doing so presents challenges.

 One key challenge to taxation is working out a means of taxation that can tax wealth and flows of income across international boundaries.
 International tax avoidance leads to multinational companies and rich individuals failing to pay their fair share for society's upkeep.